How Many Islands Are There In The Philippines? Answer: 7,107 is WRONG

-Environment Secretary Ramon Paje said that the additional 534 islands were “new” islands which were not on the map before.
+Environment Secretary said that the additional 534 islands were “new” islands that were not on the map before.
 He also gave three reasons for the discoveries:

-- New technology used in the project which was able to detect the new islands
+- New technology used in the project was able to detect the new islands

 - Maps made with high-resolution graphics showed more islands

-- Changing landforms like islets which rose from the sea.
+- Changing landforms like islets that rose from the sea.